buraglio/draft-horley-v6ops-lab/draft-horley-v6ops-lab.md

 # Acknowledgements

 The authors would like to acknowledge the valuable input and contributions of the v6ops WG.
 The authors further acknowledge the work of Bob Hinden and Stephen Deering, in authoring the protocol standard and the addressing architecture for IPv6.
+The authors would also like to recognize the valuable input, suggestions, and insight by Tom Coffeen, Scott Hogg, and Jay Stewart.

 # Security Considerations